GETTING CONNECTED

 The faith community is critical to the life of every believer.

-This being the case, we are eager to get to know you and for you to get connected to the life of Fellowship.
+With this in mind, we are eager to get to know you and for you to get connected to the life of Fellowship.

 Sunday Mornings